Recelis/DAL/notes/Electrical Engineering/Electrical Engineering.md

 Measured in Amperes (A) and denoted as I. The rate at which charge is flowing.

-## Resistance

-Measured in Ohms (Ω).
-This is the material's tendency to resist the current.

-`R = p l /A`
-Where p is the resistivity of the material in ohm meters and l is the length and A is the cross-sectional area.

-## Ohm's Law

-`V = IR`
-This is the relationship between voltage, current and resistance where the voltage determines the product of the flow and the resistance.
-Typically, an engineer will have control over the voltage and the resistance of the material, while the current is the result of these two properties.

 ## Capacitance

 Capacitance is the ratio between the Voltage difference between two plates and the charges difference between those same two plates.